Power outage at GE

 The slump at GE Power, the company's largest division by revenue, underscores the challenges facing GE even as the company breaks itself apart by selling off its rail, health care, light bulb and other businesses.

-GE's power struggles drove overall earnings down by 30% last quarter.
+GE's power struggles drove overall earnings down by 30% last quarter, offsetting strength in aviation and health care.

-In a statement, GE CEO John Flannery highlighted "continued strength" in the company's health care and jet engine divisions.
-However, he acknowledged that power will "remain challenging."
+"The biggest challenge we face continues to be working through the turnaround of our power business," GE CEO John Flannery said during a conference call on Friday.

+Flannery said demand for orders has been soft, pressuring GE's cash flow and working capital.

 Related: Meet the new GE: It's a shell of its former self